ArminTi/DCM-Implementation-for-fMRI-using-PyMc/README.md

 ### Method

 I will build a simple model with 2 nodes and 2 layers, I wrote ODE functions, iterate with Pytensor.
-Then, I will add noise to the observation designing priors (priors are not implemented for 2 layer).
+Then, I will add noise to the observation designing priors.
 ![Picture2](https://github.com/user-attachments/assets/d2862da7-e19b-4797-a469-5a43378db0af)